All Zone 5 (or hardier) Plants

 *While the Kaiser Wilhelm Institute was heavily involved with the Nazis during WW2, at the time of Alkmene's development the institute's president was Max Planck, a scientist who staunchly defended his Jewish colleagues.
 The institute was renamed in his honour following WW2.
 That is to say, we're not selling a Nazi apple.

-Species: Prunus sp
+Species: Prunus cerasus

 Why We Grow It: Seedling fruit trees are a great way to add some diversity and mystery to your garden or orchard!
-The parent variety, Shiro, has yellow skin and flesh that is juicy and sweet.
+The parent variety, Juliet, has a sweet/tart flavour that some enjoy for fresh eating and is great for processing.
+A naturally dwarfing and bush-like variety.
+For a full description, see our Juliet page here.

-Please Note: Since plums tend to stay true to type more than apples, these seedlings will likely bear a strong resemblance to their parent variety.
+Please Note: Since sour cherries tend to stay true to type more than apples, these seedlings will likely bear a strong resemblance to their parent variety.
 However, any specific information listed on this page should be taken with a grain of salt as there may be some variation from the parent tree.

 History: True Root Pippin was discovered on Steph's dad Gary Roth on the family farm in 2022.
 He happened to come across a large apple tree, a chance seedling, covered in fruit growing along the fenceline and decided to sample them.
 Pleased by the quality of the apples, we later decided to propagate this lucky find and make these apples available to everyone!
 It was named True Root Pippin in honour of True Root Nursery, Gary Roth's nursery which is located on the property and is the source of our seedlings.
 We are happy to introduce True Root Pippin for the first time in 2024.